utsav-deep-rjil/jcs-python-sdk-sbs/README.md

 *Windows:*

 -
-Follow the steps given in this [link](http://pymote.readthedocs.io/en/latest/install/windows_virtualenv.html)
+Follow the steps given in this [link](http://pymote.readthedocs.io/en/latest/install/windows_virtualenv.html).

-**Installing the project in virtual environment**
+**Installing the project in virtual environment:**

-- Now in virtualenv, go to the project's root directory and run the command `python setup.py install` to install the SDK.
+- Now in the activated virtualenv, go to the project's root directory and run the command `python setup.py install` to install the SDK.